-BPI's National Plant Quarantine Services Division (NPQSD) is charged with implementing DA Department Circular No. 04 Series of 2016 "Guidelines on the Importation of Plants, Planting Materials and Plant Products for Commercial Purposes" and its supplemental Memorandum Order 28 (2019).
+BPI's National Plant Quarantine Services Division (NPQSD) was charged with implementing Department Circular 4 (2016) "Guidelines on the Importation of Plants, Planting Materials and Plant Products for Commercial Purposes" and its supplemental Memorandum Order 28 (2019).
+These implementing documents were issued in an attempt to align Philippine import requirements with the relevant international phytosanitary guidelines promulgated by the International Plant Protection Convention (IPPC).
+As BPI aligned import requirements with IPPC guidelines it allowed for continued trade of products that had been historically imported into the Philippines.
 Note: BPI continues to regulate processed and pre-packaged plant products despite the Food Safety Act of 2013 transferring their oversight to PFDA.